texta-tk/texta-tk.github.io/source/searcher.rst

 Advanced Search
 ===============

-Advanced search allows to create different contraints for different fields.
+Advanced search allows us to create different constraints for different fields.
-There are three types of contraints we can use: string contraints, date constraints and texta_facts constraints.
+There are three types of constraints we can use: string constraints, date constraints, and texta_facts constraints.

 To use Advanced Search, select it on the Current Search panel.
-After that select fields which you want to use in your constraint.
+After that select fields on which you want to use your constraint.
-Click anywhere in the toolkit to close fields selection.
+Click anywhere in the toolkit to close the fields' selection.
 You should see a box where you can create your constraint (:ref:`field <string_search>`).
-You can remove the contraint by clicking on the 'X'-sign on upper right corner of the box.
+You can remove the constraint by clicking on the ‘X’-sign on the upper right corner of the box.

 .. _string_search:
 .. figure:: images/searcher/string_search.png